StarpTech/k8s-gitops/README.md

 ```

 :warning: Make sure that you don't use helm for releases.
 This would be incompatible with the GitOps principles because we can't store it in git.
 You rollback your application by switching / cherry-pick to a specific commit in git.

+:warning: Kapp doesn't detect that your state is out-of-sync if you change your cluster with a differen tool than kapp.

 ### Clean up resources